zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 of unknown, unclear troubles potential trend, unknown entanglement, unclear fence, bad roots.
-For the unconscious, hiding evil and filthy and obscenity have been spit out, completely spit out, eliminated, cut off, severed, calmed down, stopped, cannot be born, and has been burned by wisdom fire. ” The one who is unrighteous is the one who does not hide evil, has removed the filth and
+For the unconscious, hiding evil and filthy and obscenity have been spit out, completely spit out, eliminated, cut off, severed, calmed down, stopped, cannot be born, and has been burned by wisdom fire. " The one who is unrighteous is the one who does not hide evil, has removed the filth and

-“After becoming a desire in all the world”: the desire is called thirsty love, it is greed, lust... (medium) greed, greedy, bad roots.
-“In all the world,” in the world of bitter worlds, in the world of mankind, in heaven, in the world of the world, in the world of worlds, in the world in the world.
-“After becoming the hopeless in all worlds”: “After becoming a hopeless in all worlds; after becoming a desperate man; after becoming a man from desire.”
+"After becoming a desire in all the world": the desire is called thirsty love, it is greed, lust... (medium) greed, greedy, bad roots.
+"In all the world," in the world of bitter worlds, in the world of mankind, in heaven, in the world of the world, in the world of worlds, in the world in the world.
+"After becoming the hopeless in all worlds": "After becoming a hopeless in all worlds; after becoming a desperate man; after becoming a man from desire."
 To become a desire from all the world, you should be alone like a rhino horn.

 Because then, the eloquent person said,

-“The greedy, no deceit, the longerless, the one who hid not evil, has eliminated the evil and the evil.
+"The greedy, no deceit, the longerless, the one who hid not evil, has eliminated the evil and the evil.

-After becoming a desire in all the world, you should be alone like a horn of rhino.”
+After becoming a desire in all the world, you should be alone like a horn of rhino."

 143. The evil companions should be avoided: those who saw no interest, those who were fixed above the injustice,